grafana/mimir/docs/sources/blocks-storage/querier.md

     [block_ranges_period: <list of duration> | default = 2h0m0s]

     # TSDB blocks retention in the ingester before a block is removed.
 This
-    # should be larger than the block_ranges_period and large enough to give
+    # should be larger than the -blocks-storage.tsdb.block-ranges-period,
+    # -querier.query-store-after and large enough to give store-gateways and
-    # store-gateways and queriers enough time to discover newly uploaded blocks.
+    # queriers enough time to discover newly uploaded blocks.
     # CLI flag: -blocks-storage.tsdb.retention-period
-    [retention_period: <duration> | default = 6h]
+    [retention_period: <duration> | default = 24h]

     # How frequently the TSDB blocks are scanned and new ones are shipped to the
     # storage.
 0 means shipping is disabled.